thewchan/uxf/README.md

     )

 When one or more tables are used each one's _ttype_ (table type) must be defined at the start of the `.uxf` file.
-A _ttype_ begins with an `=` sign followed by a table name, followed by one or more fields.
+A ttype definition begins with an `=` sign followed by the ttype (i.e., the table name), followed by one or more fields.
 A field consists of a name optionally followed by a `:` and then a type (here only names are given).

 Both table and field names are user chosen and consist of 1-60 letters, digits, or underscores, starting with a letter or underscore.
 No table or